DeadGolden0/Simple-Dashboard/README.md

 # 🌐 Tutorial Dashboard
-This Dashboard is a reproduction of a Youtube tutorial video

-## 🌐 Arma3 Roleplay website support

 Welcome to the **Tutorial Dashboard** repository!
 This Dashboard replicates a YouTube tutorial video, serving as a resource for my training journey.